scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Flattening was added to SpyDrNet because there are some algorithms which can be applied more simply on a flat design.
 Algorithms in which a flat design may be simpler to work with are graph analysis, and other algorithms where the connections between low level components are of interest.

-Included is an example of how one might flatten a netlist in spydrnet.
+Included is an example of how one might flatten a netlist in SpyDrNet.

 .. code-block:: python